tetherless-world/SQuARE/index.md

 ```
 **Explanation**

-Since the class _resource_ has a subclass or equivalent class relation with a class that comprises the union of _list}, which contains member _member}, we can infer that _member} is a subclass of _resource_.
+Since the class _resource_ has a subclass or equivalent class relation with a class that comprises the union of _list_, which contains member _member_, we can infer that _member_ is a subclass of _resource_.

 **Example**